 An EM locating instrument consists of two pieces: a transmitter and a receiver, and comes in single or multi-frequency configurations.
 Single-frequency models are usually intended for a specific type of utility (pipe or wire-based).

 Multi-frequency units offer the user more versatility and better odds of finding all conductive utilities in a given area, but all EM locators are limited to conductive utility tracing only.
-If infrastructure made of non-conductive materials such as concrete, asbestos, plastics, or clay need to be found, an electromagnetic locating instrument is utterly useless.
+If infrastructure made of non-conductive materials such as concrete, asbestos, plastics, or clay needs to be found, an electromagnetic locating instrument is utterly useless.

 Ground penetrating radar (GPR) is similar to EM locating in that both technologies use electromagnetic frequencies, but the two are as different as night and day.